 Before submitting work in your courses, you must understand the meaning and consequences of plagiarism and cheating, which are serious academic offences.
 Inform yourself about what might be considered plagiarism in an essay or term paper by consulting the course instructor to obtain appropriate referencing guidelines.
 You should also consult Fair Play, the student guide to academic integrity available at mcgill.ca/students/srr/honest/students.
 There you will also find links to instructional tutorials and strategies to prevent cheating.
 The Code of Student Conduct and Disciplinary Procedures includes sections on plagiarism and cheating.
 The possession or use of unauthorized materials in any test or examination constitutes cheating.
-You can find the Code in the Handbook on Student Rights and Responsibilities or at mcgill.ca/students/srr/publications.
+You can find the Code at mcgill.ca/students/srr/publications.

-The Office of the Dean of Students administers the academic integrity process as described in the Handbook on Student Rights and Responsibilities.
+The Office of the Dean of Students administers the academic integrity process as described in the Student Rights and Responsibilities.